MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

   - Enable the snapshot panel on the bot consumption page or not.
   - Default value: `true`.

+- `topicsPanel.enabled` <Deprecated since="2024 Update6" />

+  - Enable the topics panel on the bot consumption page or not.
+  - Default value is undefined, which falls back to true.

 - `navigationBar.enabled`

   - Enable the navigation bar on the bot consumption page or not.